 Perhaps you’ve developed so called Co-dependent traits while trying to cope with or react to their behaviors.

-It’s frightening to see how it’s impacting everyone perhaps even hurting your sleep, focus at work, or in your role within the family or within your social life.
+It’s frightening to see how it’s impacting everyone perhaps even hurting your sleep, focus at work, or interfering with your role within the family or your social life.

 Efforts to help or be supportive may be met with anger and distance.

 - You may be tired of going around in circles.
 You’ve been through a lot and deserve help too.

 - Perhaps the current addiction treatment system has left you frustrated.
 Or judged.
 Or confused.